-The total phenol content (TPC) of dialysate and from retentate the experimental group of each fruit species were considerably higher than those from the control group of all fruit species, which did not undergo enzymatic digestion.
-This increase in TPC in the experimental group could be attributed to the release of bound phenolics from macromolecules such as carbohydrates protein and during Akillioglu enzymatic digestion. and Karakaya (2010) obtained the same results in common and pinto beans after in-vitro digestion.
+The total phenol content (TPC) of dialysate and retentate from the experimental group of each fruit species were considerably higher than those from the control group of all fruit species, which did not undergo enzymatic digestion.
+This increase in TPC in the experimental group could be attributed to the release of bound phenolics from macromolecules such as protein and carbohydrates during enzymatic digestion.
+Akillioglu and Karakaya (2010) obtained the same results in common and pinto beans after in-vitro digestion.